ProjectLibertyLabs/gateway/docs/src/README.md

 ### Graph Service

-The Graph Service is a service enabling easy interaction with social graphs on Frequency.
+The Graph Service enables easy interaction with social graphs on Frequency.
 Each Graph connection on Frequency can be private or public and can be unidirectional (a follow) or bidiectional (double opt-in friend connection).

 - Fetch user graph